-Is Kura NYC's Best Sushi Omakase Deal?
+Is Kura New York City's Best Sushi Omakase Deal?

-An unlikely St Mark's location serves New York's best new sushi
+Kura, an unlikely St Mark's location serves New York's best new sushi

 Sharing food, trading favorite spots with others, experiencing known classics and discovering new ones — sure, there's self-interest involved, but not selfishness — it's pretty social stuff.
 So discovering Kura in a sliver of a spot on St Mark's about a month ago created quite the dilemma.
 To share or not to share?
 There's been some sharing, but not until Tasting Table blew its cover Friday ("An Unmarked EV Sushi Spot Worth Finding") has being selfish about New York City's best new sushi spot not been an option.
 The jig is up.
 The secret's out.
 Pretty quietly and all of a sudden, New York has gained a brand-new sushi restaurant of a caliber that on two visits has to rank it in the top tier of the city, and on St Mark's of all places.